The goal was:

 - ../_pandoc_lua_filters/include-code-files/include-code-files.lua

-In this example Pandoc lua-filters added as git-submodule under _pandoc_lua_filters/, you see.
+In this example Pandoc lua-filters added as git-submodule under _pandoc_lua_filters/

 See also: pandoc/lua-filters, Quarto::Extensions